rufus173/sfs/README.md

 # Design of the filesystem

+## todo:

+Fix superblock reading on opening filesystem.
+Finnish code for freeing pages so they are properly added to the linked list.

 The filesystem is split into 1024 byte pages:

 ## general information

 All information stored in the page headers is stored in big endian (network byte order).
-Each page has a header describing

 ## Superblock

 This stores all the information about the filesystem.
 It is a 256 byte region at the start of the filesystem that contains in the order shown.
-The rest of the space is padded with 0s
+The rest of the space is padded with 0s.
 4 bytes of `uint32_t magic_number`
 8 bytes of `uint64_t page_count`
 8 bytes of `uint64_t first_free_page`